-Duncan read Spanish and Philosophy at the University of Oxford (2000-2004), where he subsequently completed his masters (2004-2005) at St Catherine´s College, and his doctoral thesis (2005-2009) at Wolfson College.
-Following a year as stipendiary lecturer at The Queen´s College, he came to Leeds where he was awarded a 2-year Leverhulme Early Career Research Fellowship in 2010; he re-joined the Faculty as a lecturer in 2012, and was promoted to the role of Associate Professor in 2013.
-Duncan is Group Leader of the School's Cultural Studies Research Group; a member of the Executive Committee of the Centre for World Cinemas; and convenes the European Popular Musics Cluster alongside Isabelle Marc and Stuart Green.
-He is also co-ordinator of International Writers a Leeds, an exciting programme of public readings by writers from around the world, and is editor (Hispanic Studies) of Modern Language Review.
+Duncan read Spanish and Philosophy at Wadham College, University of Oxford (2000-2004).
+He continued at Oxford to complete his Masters (2004-2005) at St Catherine´s College, and his doctoral thesis (2005-2009) at Wolfson College.
+Following a year as stipendiary lecturer at The Queen´s College, he came to Leeds where he was awarded a 2-year Leverhulme Early Career Research Fellowship in 2010; he re-joined the Faculty as a lecturer in 2012, and was promoted to an Associate and then a Full Professorship in 2013 and 2017 respectively.
 Duncan has a variety of research interests but they tend to be united by a continual preoccupation with the interrelationship between cultural institutions, art, politics and memory in contemporary and Early-Modern Spain.
 In January 2016, he was awarded a University Student Education Fellowship in recognition of his innovative teaching of theatre and translation, and in order to allow him to further develop their integration into undergraduate degree programmes.
 His research and teaching of theatre led him to being inducted into the Spanish Academy of Stage Arts in September 2016.
-In addition to supervising individual MA and PhD students, Duncan is course-director of the SMLC's Postgraduate Research Training Module; he has examined and supervised students from Spain studying for a European doctorate; and has been an invited postgraduate instructor at both the Universidad Carlos III (Madrid) and UCLA (Los Angeles).
+In addition to supervising individual MA and PhD students, Duncan is a former course-director of the SLCS's Postgraduate Research Training Module; has examined and supervised students from Spain studying for a European doctorate; and has been an invited postgraduate instructor at both the Universidad Carlos III (Madrid) and UCLA (Los Angeles).
 At the University of Leeds, he welcomes proposals from postgraduate students in the following areas: Golden Age Drama and Prose Fiction; Hispanic and European cinema(s); Translation; Popular Music; Contemporary Spanish Culture and Politics; Twentieth-Century Spanish Theatre; Gender and Sexuality.

 Golden Age Drama in Contemporary Spain: The Comedia on Page, Stage and Screen (Cardiff: University of Wales Press, 2012).